 Test what moves AI visibility

 Run controlled experiments on your GEO strategy.
-Siftly splits your tracked topics into a test group and a control group, then tracks how visibility and citation metrics diverge over time — so you see which changes actually move the needle.
+Siftly splits your tracked topics into a test group and a control group, then tracks how visibility and citation metrics diverge over time.
+You see which changes actually move the needle.

 Turn GEO from guesswork into a measurable channel